 Backing up a mass storage device (like /dev/sdc or /dev/sdc1) works in the same way as saving an image file with storeBackup.
-You choose the device(s) with checkDevicesi, the block size in the backup with checkDevicesBSi and switch compression on or off with checkDevicesCompri.
-Additionally, you have to specify the relative path with checkDevicesDiri in the backup where the contents of the devices will be stored.
+You choose the device(s) with checkDevicesi, the block size in the backup with checkDevicesBsi and switch compression on or off with checkDevicesCompri.
+Additionally, you have to specify the relative path with checkDevicesDiri in the backup where the contents of the devices will be stored checkDevices i List of devices (eg. /dev/sdd2 /dev/sde1) to backup.

 The blocks in the backup resulting from image files or devices are hard linked if storeBackup finds the same contents.